 Board: A hearts, K hearts, Q hearts, J hearts, 2 clubs.
 Player A has T hearts 9 clubs.
 Player B has A clubs A diamonds.
 Which hand wins?

-No-money Texas Hold'em practice table
+Hold'em showdown practice

 Hero hand